 Answering these questions will help you identify the key drivers of change.
 The process doesn't need to be complicated, and, in most cases, the answer depends on the proportions and volumes.

-For example, with sales, you need to realize the relationship between future price and volume.
+For example, with sales, you need to realise the relationship between future price and volume.
 Along with the cost, you need to understand the unit cost and the vast step functions that happen with scale.

 Conventional financial drivers you need to know about include the company's recent history and common sense in your industry.
 The metrics for these drivers include: